 These tests are available through our Women's Imaging Department.

-The Hospital offers traditional CT scans as well as the newer, state-of-the-art, 64-slice CT scans that work twice as fast as conventional scanners and provide highly detailed, 3-D images of body tissues and organs.
-We were the first hospital in Westchester County to acquire a 64-slice CT scanner, a testament to the importance we place on having cutting-edge technology for our patients.
+The Hospital offers traditional CT scans as well as the newer, state-of-the-art, “512-slice” CT scans that work twice as fast as conventional scanners and provide highly detailed, 3-D images of body tissues and organs.
+We were the first hospital in Westchester County to acquire this technology, a testament to the importance we place on having cutting-edge technology for our patients.

 We offer a special, low-dose CT scan technology for coronary calcium screenings and lung cancer screenings.